KieniL/docker-pg-replication/README.md

 Read this [blog post](https://medium.com/@2hamed/replicating-postgres-inside-docker-the-how-to-3244dc2305be).

-run docker-compose up -d --scale pg_replica=SCALE_NUMBER
+run docker-compose up -d

-With this command a primary / replica architecture is deployed with the replica defined as read replica based on the number specified.
+With this command a primary / replica architecture is deployed with the nubmer of replicas defined as services.

 if you run the replica only for backend access and don't want to access from outside remove the port exposing